 Beverley High School

 Beverley High School is an all girls' comprehensive school founded in 1908.
-The school is located in Norwood, Beverley, and has close links with the all-boys Beverley Grammar School, with which it has a joint sixth form.
+The school is located in Norwood in the market town of Beverley, and has close links with the all-boys Beverley Grammar School, with which it has a joint sixth form.

 Beverley Memorial Hall

-The Beverley Memorial Hall is used as a community and arts centre for the people of Beverley.
+The Beverley Memorial Hall is used as a community and arts centre for the people of the market town of Beverley, East Yorkshire.
 Originally opened in 1959, the hall hosts a busy program of community events during the week.
 The hall is put to a variety of uses during the year, including beer festivals, pantomines and shows.
 The hall has a stage, can cater for both small and large groups of people and has a well stocked bar.

 Beverley Art Gallery

-Beverley Art Gallery opened in 1910 and is part of the Treasure House building on Champney Road in the centre of Beverley.
+Beverley Art Gallery opened in 1910 and is part of the Treasure House building on Champney Road in the centre of Beverley, East Yorkshire.
 Since 1910, the Beverley Art Gallery has been collecting portraits of the 'great and the good' of the East Riding.
-As well as the permanent East Riding exhibits, there are many temporary exhibitions that take place during the year - many with a regional and heritage perspective.
+As well as the permanent East Riding exhibits, there are many temporary exhibitions that take place during the year in Beverley Art Gallery- many with a regional and heritage perspective.

-Childrens’ activities are available at the gallery and a coffee lounge is situated next to the exhibition hall for refreshments.
-Groups visits are welcome and a room is available to book on request.
+Childrens’ activities are available at the Esat Riding of Yorkshire gallery and a coffee lounge is situated next to the exhibition hall for refreshments.
+Groups visits are welcome and a room is available to book on request at Beverley Art Gallery.

 Newbegin House is a Georgian mansion with 3 guest rooms and large peaceful gardens situated in a quiet one way street only 105 yards from the town centre of Beverley.
 Guests at Newbegin House enjoy a warm welcome, well appointed rooms, pocket sprung super king sized beds, luxurious en suite facilities and an excellent breakfast made with local produce.